 What to do with your leftover Halloween candy

 If any of you are trick or treaters like we are, you know that we receive massive amounts of candy!

 We always have lots of invitations to events, so by the time we’ve finished trick or treating and going to various parties and events, we are all candied out!
-It’s so much that we don’t really know what to do with it all.
+Some years, we have so much candy left (we love making these Halloween ghost lollipops with some of the extras) that we don’t really know what to do with it all.
 If you’ve got a ton of leftover candy this year, don’t trash it, USE IT!
-Here’s how:

 Help young children learn by using various candies to count, and match and sort colors.
 M&M’s, Skittles, Starbursts, jelly beans, and other colorful candies are perfect for this!
 You can have your kids sort the colors, find the correct sequence, and count how many of each color there are.
 When they’ve got it down, they can eat it as a reward.

 With Thanksgiving and Christmas around the bend, you’re bound to head to a family gathering or have company at your own home.
 Set out a bowl of candy for guests to enjoy, you can even save our favorites for a holiday gingerbread house.

 3. You can make leftover Halloween candy recipes